annabrown2/TranscriptAnalysis_WithCLAN/STEP1.md

 + Each colon on a header tier needs to be followed by a tab.

 ## Change participants code
-*Speaker labels must follow the code as specified in the ID header tier.*
+Speaker labels must follow the code as specified in the ID header tier.
 + e.g. for lines of mothers speech the line would begin with `*MOT:  `
 + All lines of speech must begin with the same format.
 + CLAN also has strict guidelines about punctuation and spaces for participant codes.
 There can be no space after the colon, just a tab space.

 ## Recode identifiable information
-*To anonymise your transcripts, you can recode any identifiable information.*
+To anonymise your transcripts, you can recode any identifiable information.
 + Use code `www` followed by a marker `[% Identifiable Information]`
 + e.g. `This is Family ID 1234` becomes `This is Family ID www [% Family ID].`

 ## Recode pauses
-*There may be long breaks in the transcript currently recorded e.g. [pause 00:03:45 - 00:03:50], these need to be removed from the transcript or recoded depending on length.*
+There may be long breaks in the transcript currently recorded e.g. [pause 00:03:45 - 00:03:50].
+These need to be removed from the transcript or recoded depending on length.
 #### If pause is on its own line in the transcript…
 + Add `%act:[tab space]` followed by the pause timemark. e.g. `%act:	[pause 00:03:45 - 00:03:50]`